-Year 9 general form classes have no more than 25 students;
+Year 9 general form classes have no more than 25 students

-A “Learning Centre” / Whare Akonga programme to meet literacy and numeracy needs of students who have experienced serious learning difficulties;
+Two Learning Support Co-ordinators ensure literacy and numeracy needs of students who have experienced serious learning difficulties are met

-The provision of numerous alternative courses at Years 11–13 all of which provide students credit on the NZQA qualifications framework;
+The provision of numerous alternative courses at Years 11–13 all of which provide students credit on the NZQA qualifications framework

-Extension of the philosophy of Te Aaka Motuhake to foster Maori achievement;
+Extension of the philosophy of Te Aaka Motuhake to foster Maori achievement

-Maori culture classes that involve the concept of tuakana teina (peer mentoring);
+Maori culture classes that involve the concept of tuakana teina (peer mentoring)

-The Landskills programme established to meet the needs of those who prefer to be involved in more practical / outside learning;
+The Landskills programme established to meet the needs of those who prefer to be involved in more practical / outside learning

-Deans operating at each year level to provide pastoral and academic support and motivation for all students;
+Deans operating at each year level to provide pastoral and academic support and motivation for all students

-Specialist Careers support for students which is wide-ranging and attempts to be all-encompassing to meet the pathway needs of each student in and beyond school;
+Specialist Careers support for students which is wide-ranging and attempts to be all-encompassing to meet the pathway needs of each student in and beyond school

-A school-wide Professional Learning Community for staff with a focus on enhancing pedagogy.
+A school-wide Professional Learning Community for staff with a focus on enhancing pedagogy

-A significant commitment by staff to a wide-ranging group of co-curricular activities that provide further opportunities for student achievement.
+A significant commitment by staff to a wide-ranging group of co-curricular activities that provide further opportunities for student achievement

-Volcanix on-line learning programmes provide for a wide ranging curriculum.
+Volcanix on-line learning programmes provide for a wide ranging curriculum

 The school was opened in 1973, is of S68 design, and is modern in appearance.
 It is well resourced and we are proud of our extensive grounds and modern facilities which are open to the community and well utilised by a wide variety of groups.
-Examples of these facilities are the gymnasium with a sprung floor and attached “weight-lifting” bay and climbing wall, the purpose-built “Arts” complex involving drama, music and art, an astro-turf covering six tennis courts (also used for netball and hockey), and an auditorium (with a “floating” floor) suitable for cultural and sporting activities and assemblies.
+Examples of these facilities are the gymnasium with a sprung floor and attached “weight-lifting” bay and climbing wall, the purpose-built “Arts” complex involving drama, music and art, an astro-turf covering six tennis courts (also used for netball and hockey), and an auditorium with a “floating” floor, suitable for cultural and sporting activities and assemblies.

 Major Building Programme

-2015: Installation of Solar Panels on the Special Education Building (a Year 13 Technology project
+2015: Installation of Solar Panels on the Special Education Building (a Year 13 Technology project)

 2016: Installation of Solar Panels on the Auditorium roof and the development of a self-contained energy and water storage area in the Auditorium complex – authentic learning within the Metal Technology classes.

-20017: Refurbishment of the Music Complex and Science Laboratories.
+2017: Refurbishment of the Music Complex and Science Laboratories.

 2018: Installation of Laser Cutter in Technology and up-grade of Wharenui and Wharekai complex.